 hayu’s also made itself nice and accessible with apps for the Telstra TV boxes, as well as the Apple TV and most recently, a native app on the popular Fetch TV platform.
 High definition is streamed when possible (not all the older episodes are in HD, of course) at no extra charge.
 Mobile devices are covered with an excellent app for iOS and Android that makes it easy to browse the library and can also stream to Chromecast.

-Start streaming the hottest reality shows on TV with new releases express from the US with hayu’s 30-day free trial.
+Start streaming the hottest reality shows on TV with new releases express from the US with hayu’s free trial offer.
 Only pay $6.99 thereafter.

 While not a dedicated reality-show service like hayu, Foxtel’s keenly-priced streaming service, Foxtel Now, has plenty of reality TV to offer – thanks in no small part to the dedicated channels they have for the genre and associated shows.

 Fans of all things TV will want to head straight for the Foxtel Now Entry Pack, which for $25 per month combines Pop and Lifestyle, bundling 31 channels, including Lifestyle and Lifestyle Home, Arena, TLC, Lifestyle Food, E, Fox Showcase, Fox8, MTV, Fox Funny, and Comedy Channel.
 Between them, there’s plenty to watch.
 Arena bundles reality shows, new and old, including the locally-produced Real Housewives shows (Melbourne and Sydney), which is exclusive to Foxtel.
 Episodes of Top Chef appear here before heading to hayu.